Mause/tyrian/docs/source/theory/project_definition.rst

 What is the purpose of your project?
 ------------------------------------
-To create a small language, with custom parser and lexer, than com/transpiles into Python Bytecode
+To create a small language, with custom parser and lexer, that com/transpiles into Python Bytecode

 What software already exists that either partly solves this problem or can assist you in supporting it?
 -------------------------------------------------------------------------------------------------------